sipeki/FinalProject/README.md

 # Trello Board

 Day one Trello board allocations.
+At this point team was in discussions what exactly had to be done make the project working and what technologies should be used to make sure each project requirement is covered.

 ![trello](https://i.imgur.com/dNtqPeA.png)

 # MoSCow Analysis